May 4, 2022

 HEALTH & SAFETY

-Will ISA still operate programs to destinations categorized as a Level 4 by the U.S. Department of State?
+Will ISA still operate programs to destinations categorized as a Level 4 due to COVID-19 by the U.S. Department of State?

-ISA is aware of and has been tracking closely the State Department's recent adjustments to their Travel Advisories and, at this time, do not anticipate making any alterations to current or future ISA programming as a result.
+ISA is aware of and has been tracking closely adjustments in the State Department's Travel Advisories and, at this time, does not anticipate making any alterations to current or future ISA programming as a result.

 ISA monitors messaging from both the CDC and Department of State, however those are just two of the many sources from which we gather information when making decisions about our programming.
 Other sources of information include, but are not limited to: WHO, ECDC, OSAC, WorldStrides' medical advisors, security providers, ISA's global offices and partners, foreign governments, and many open-source outlets.

-ISA has implemented new mitigation measures at every level of our programs to respond to COVID-19, and we have been successfully running programs during the Spring 2021 semester.
-ISA will continue to review any new guidance from the Department of State and are closely monitoring developments in this fast-changing environment.
-Based on Department of State contextual statements regarding the changes and our own assessment of a variety of factors (including the health situation in our program locations), ISA is moving forward with plans for summer and fall programming in select locations.
+ISA has implemented new mitigation measures at every level of our programs to respond to COVID-19, and we have been successfully running programs since January of 2021.
+ISA will continue to review any new guidance from the Department of State and is closely monitoring developments in this fast-changing environment.

 How is ISA making decisions about when and where to support study or experiential learning programs abroad in the near future?

 Our Health & Safety team has been actively monitoring the impact that COVID-19 is having on the countries and communities where we operate programs.
 In all of our program locations, we have local staff and trusted partners who provide additional information for consideration by our Health & Safety Team.
-Our “Back-to-Travel” task force continues to meet regularly to evaluate every aspect of our programs in this environment, including adjustments that allow for us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
+We are frequently evaluating every aspect of our programs in this environment, including adjustments that allow us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
 Location-specific guidance paired with more general recommendations for travel, socializing, living, and education environments in the new world is helping us define guidelines that we can follow to help make our future programs as safe as possible.

 Additionally, we examine program-specific matters that could impact the student experience abroad.
 These considerations, such as arrival and orientation, student housing, and academic contingency plans are critical to a successful program and among the factors being tracked as we determine where and when we can resume travel.
 These factors are reevaluated at regular intervals before and during the program.